HMS E1: Design

 The early British E-class submarines, from E1 to E8, had a displacement of 652 LT at the surface and 795 LT while submerged.
 They had a length overall of 180 ft and a beam of 22 ft 8.5 in, and were powered by two 800 hp Vickers eight-cylinder two-stroke diesel engines and two 420 hp electric motors.
 The class had a maximum surface speed of 16 kn and a submerged speed of 10 kn, with a fuel capacity of 50 LT of diesel affording a range of 3225 mi when travelling at 10 kn, while submerged they had a range of 85 mi at 5 kn.
+Her complement was three officers and 28 men.

 The early 'Group 1' E class boats were armed with four 18 inch (450 mm) torpedo tubes, one in the bow, one either side amidships, and one in the stern; a total of eight torpedoes were carried.
 Group 1 boats were not fitted with a deck gun during construction, but those involved in the Dardanelles campaign had guns mounted forward of the conning tower while at Malta Dockyard.

 E-Class submarines had wireless systems with 1 kW power ratings; in some submarines, these were later upgraded to 3 kW systems by removing a midship torpedo tube.
 Their maximum design depth was 100 ft although in service some reached depths of below 200 ft.
 Some submarines contained Fessenden oscillator systems.

-Crew

-Her complement was three officers and 28 men.